-Full Saturday 8:00 a.m. - 12:00 p.m.
-(240 minutes or five class periods)

-Half Saturday 8:00 a.m. - 10:00 a.m.
+Full Saturday8:30 a.m. - 2:00 p.m.(300 minutes or six class periods)Half Saturday8:30 a.m. - 11:00 a.m.Lunch11:00 a.m. to 11:30 a.m.

 - 1. 10 Point System: All points for items 3-10 are combined, and a running total is documented for the semester. - a.
 Each student starts at zero points every semester. - b.
-First five (5) points equals a half Saturday school. - c.
+First five (5) points equals a half Saturday school. c.
 Ten (10) points equals a full Saturday school. - d.
 Each additional five (5) points per semester after ten equals a full Saturday school. - e.
 26 total points equals loss of credit. - 2.
 Procedures During Implementation: - a.
 Written verifications on assigned Saturdays will be emailed or sent to parents and how points were accumulated. - b.
 A mandatory conference will be required of all parents/guardians, & students with school administrators when a student reaches 20 points.
 Alternative placement may be indicated when any student receives twenty (20) points total. - c.
 Any referral, teacher request or administrative situation, when deemed necessary, could also require a conference with student, parent or both. - d.
 The first Saturday following an infraction where enough points have been accumulated, will be assigned.
 This is not negotiable. - e.
-Some infractions will require both Saturday school and out-of-school suspension.
+Some infractions will require both Saturday school and out-of-school suspension. - 3.
+Attendance: - a.
+Excused Absences (illness, family emergencies, parental requests, and medical-type appointments approved by the high school office). - i.
+To be excused, the office must receive a phone call by 9:00 a.m. or have on file a parental request form completed the previous day.\ - ii.
+After 9:00 a.m. the office will call the home number listed in the student directory. - iii. \ If no contact is established with parents/guardians on the day of the absence, this absence will be recorded as unexcused or truant.
+(If parent/guardian is unavailable, a call must be received before 9:00 a.m. the following morning to be excused or the absence will be considered unexcused/truant.) - b.
+Tardies: - i.
+One (1) point per tardy. - ii.
+All students arriving late or tardy in the morning must report to the office. - c.
+Unexcused Absences (any day, part of a day, or TEAM): - i.
+First Violation - 1.
+Two (2) points for one period, one (1) point for every period over one (1) missed.